timtwotoes/URLBuilder/README.md

 # URLBuilder

-Create, modify and append components to an URL, without using URLComponents, in a more natural way.
+Create, modify and append components to an URL in a declarative style.
+URLRequest can also be created and modified in a declarative style.

-## Usage
+## URL usage

 There's three different ways of working with URLs.
 Building, modifying and appending.